rayyoda/AES/README.md

 **Note**:  There is a sample workflow located in the v4 level.

-### This software is provided "AS IS" with no assistance or warranties for advanced PowerShell Coders.
+### This software is provided "AS IS" for advanced PowerShell Coders with no assistance or warranties provided.
 Use at your own risk.